-Two industry experts bring combined experience of over four decades in qualification, mapping, and monitoring to discuss best practices for controlled-temperature chambers in GxP applications.
-We welcome your questions in advance and will leave time during the webinar for Q&A.
+Two industry experts bring combined experience of over four decades in validation, mapping, and monitoring to discuss best practices for controlled-temperature chambers in GxP applications.

 If you have already attended or registered for this webinar, please click here.
-Otherwise, please register by filling the form.
+Otherwise, please watch the recorded webinar by filling the form.

 Nathan Roman is a project executive with extensive experience in providing quality assurance to many types of organizations.
 Versatile experience in the pharmaceutical and biotechnology research and manufacturing industry implementing Good Manufacturing Practices (GMP), Good Laboratory Practices (GLP) and Good Clinical Practices (GCP).
 Nathan is a proven leader and helps people get everything they want out of their business and excels at assessing situations and developing creative solutions.

 Through his leadership he has built healthy teams that operate with real accountability and promotes healthy, functional and cohesive teamwork.
 He is passionate about helping others develop robust processes and implement changes that improve efficiency and reduce risk.
 Nathan has an entrepreneurial spirit, operates with high integrity, and inspires others to be honest and productive team members.